raylib-extras/rlTextLib/README.md

-# rlText an enhaned text renderng systems for raylib
+# rlText an enhanced text rendering systems for raylib
 rlText is a library that contains an alternate font rendering system for raylib, that supports some new features not found in the core system

 # Features
 * Better support for HighDPI displays and automatic display scaling
-* Allingment (left, right center)
+* Alignment (left, right center)
 * Text Wrapping
 * Better handling of glpyh ranges
 * Custom glyphs